SoftingIndustrial/datafeed-edge-connector/README.md

 ## Indroduction
-dataFEED edgeConnectors is a family of applications that provide connectivity to PLCs of different vendors. dataFEED edgeConnectors are packaged as a docker image.
-Each application consists of a webserver for configuration, a protocol driver to connect a PLC and an OPCUA server for data access.
+dataFEED edgeConnectors is a family of applications that provide connectivity to PLCs of different vendors. dataFEED edgeConnectors are packaged as docker images.
+Each application consists of a webserver for configuration, a protocol driver to connect to a PLC and an OPCUA server for data access.

 ## Connector types